top of page

 KateMcStayPhotography-104.jpg

-Hannah LeGris, the councilmember for the Lexington-Fayette Urban County Government’s 3rd District, and was sworn into office in January 2021.
+Hannah LeGris, the councilmember for the Lexington-Fayette Urban County Government’s 3rd District, was sworn into office in January 2021.
 Lexington’s 3rd District serves a diverse constituency in the heart of the city, covering downtown high-rises and businesses, the University of Kentucky, the UK-LFUCG Arboretum, many historic homes, new infill developments, and local Chevy Chase businesses.

 Hannah is a forward-thinking leader who has centered her work on serving others.
 Throughout her career, she has worked in the nonprofit, private, and education sectors.
 Hannah knows the value of listening, creating inclusive dialogue, and building relationships.
 Working with a variety of stakeholders in diverse industries has taught her how to get things done.